signalogic/SigSRF_SDK/mediaTest_readme.md

 * a wide range of audio I/O, including waveform file formats, compressed bitstream file types, and USB audio

 Codec tests perform encode and/or decode with audio I/O and codec type specified on the command line and/or in a codec config file.
 The main objectives are to check for bit-exact results, measure audio quality, and measure performance.
-Transcoding is not performed in a single command line (although it can be done with successive commands), and Pktlib APIs are not used (for streaming packet flow and transcoding operation, see Packet Mode Operation below).
+Transcoding is not performed in a single command line (although it can be done with successive commands), and Pktlib APIs are not used (for single command real-time streaming packet flow and transcoding operation, see Packet Mode Operation below).

 Codec + audio mode supports the following functionality: